 Tuition fees are revised annually for UK, EU and Overseas students.
 The increase is normally between 2% and 5% and is applied annually to each year of the programme.
 Please check this page periodically for the latest information.

-Tuition fees for UK and EU undergraduate students on the BMus programme are aligned with the maximum tuition fee cap set by the UK government.
+Tuition fees for UK undergraduate students on the BMus programme are aligned with the maximum tuition fee cap set by the UK government.

 Paying your fees